Toledo Rockets football

 The Toledo Rockets football team is a college football program in Division I FBS, representing the University of Toledo.
 The Rockets compete in the Mid-American Conference.
 Toledo began playing football in 1917, although it did not field teams in 1931, 1943, 1944, and 1945.
 Since the inception of the AP Poll in 1936, Toledo has finished in the Top 25 four times with its highest finish coming in 1970 when it ranked No. 12 after finishing 12–0.
-Toledo has a 12–10 record in bowl games.
-The team's head coach is Jason Candle.
+Toledo has a 12–11 record in bowl games.

 History

 Early history (1917–1962)

 Toledo first fielded a football team in 1917, under the leadership of John Brandeberry.
 According to Toledo Rockets lore, the team began when a group of students purchased uniforms from a sporting goods store, then arranged a game against the University of Detroit in order to settle the debt.
 Brandeberry stepped in to coach the team, which promptly lost the game 145–0 (but settled the debt).

 For the first few years Toledo played without a nickname, but was dubbed the "Rockets" after two long touchdown runs in a 1923 loss to Carnegie Tech.
 That season also saw Toledo win its first conference title.
 Clarence Spears served as the Rocket's head coach and athletics director for seven seasons, from 1936 to 1942.
 Under his tutelage, the Rockets compiled a record of 38–26–2. which included five consecutive winning seasons.
 In two seasons, the Rockets compiled a record of 11–10 under head coach Skip Stahley.
 Forrest England served as Toledo's head coach for two seasons in 1954 and 1955, compiling a record of 9–7–2.